 2. If the tea is rich in flavor, it's recommended to discard the first infusion since it doesn't fully represent the tea's taste.

 3. For aged teas, it is advisable to discard the first infusion.
-This serves two purposes: cleaning off any dust and waking up the tea.
+This serves two purposes: Cleaning off any dust and waking up the tea.
 You can also assess the quality of the tea by tasting the first infusion.

-For aged teas, such as old 'er, the first infusion acts like waking the tea, and it also helps to wash away bacteria and dust that may have accumulated over time.
+For aged teas, such as old Pu'er, the first infusion acts like waking the tea, and it also helps to wash away bacteria and dust that may have accumulated over time.
 By discarding the first infusion, you ensure there are no harmful bacteria and can better appreciate the unique experience that aged teas offer.
 When brewing, it's also important to taste the first infusion.
 If there's a dusty taste, it indicates the tea is dirty.
 A musty flavor suggests the tea was stored in excessively humid conditions and has gone moldy.
 By tasting the first infusion, you can judge the quality of the tea and enhance your tea-drinking experience.

 The Correct Method for Brewing Tea